unrushed/Kattis/README.md

 Enjoy.

-PS: no one gets access to this repo, so enjoy & These are made in JAVA unless other wise stated :)
+PS: no one gets access to this repo, so enjoy & These are made in JAVA unless otherwise stated :)

 ## Problems
 | Problem | :link: |